nezhar/skeleton-angular/{{ cookiecutter.project_slug }}/README.md

 * ng-bootstrap (using Bootstrap 4.x)
 * angular-fontawesome (using Font Awesome 5)

-For generating documentation we use:
+For generating documentation we use Compodoc
-* Compodoc 1.1.x
-* Angular Storybook 5.x

 NGXS has several plugins installed: